curio-team/sdlogin/CONTRIBUTING.md

         npm run dev
         ```

+5. Additionally you will have to install the Laravel Passport keys:

+    ```bash
+    php artisan passport:keys
+    ```

-7. For testing you can login with the following credentials:
+6. For testing you can login with the following credentials:

     - **Username:** `xy10`
     - **Password:** `password`

-8. Make your changes

-9. Run the tests to ensure your changes are working:
+Now then, time for you to start contributing!

+7. Create a new branch for your feature:

     ```bash
+    git checkout -b feature/my-feature
+    ```

+8. Run the tests:

+    ```bash
     php artisan test
     ```

+9. Make your changes

-10. Commit your changes
+10. Run the tests to ensure your changes are working:

-11. Push your branch to your fork:

     ```bash
+    php artisan test
+    ```

+11. Commit your changes

+12. Push your branch to your fork:

+    ```bash
     git push origin feature/my-feature
     ```

-12. Create a pull request
+13. Create a pull request

 ## ✨ Testing a client application